lianestellet/Learn-DesignPatterns/README.md

 object changes state, all of its dependents are notified and updated automatically.
 ```
-The Weather app consists on notify displays about changes in measurements (temperature, humidity, pressure) so they can change the data to be displayed.
-The Observable implements an interface and save observers on it instance so it can call the update method whenever there is change on data.
+The Weather app consists on notifying displays classes about changes in main data (temperature, humidity, pressure) triggering the update method to show new info.
+The Observable implements an interface and save observers on it instance so it can add observers, remove observers and call the update method whenever there is change on data.
+It's a simple but high used design pattern that favors composition over inherintance.